 Teleoperation and backup drivers

 Many regulators require the possibility of remote human intervention, i.e. teleoperation.
-This means that the autonomous vehicles are connected to a remote driver that can assist if the need arises.
-Intervention can take place through direct control or by using high level commands and guidance.
+This means that autonomous vehicles are connected to a remote driver that can assist if the need arises.
+Intervention can take place through direct control or by using high-level commands and guidance.

 Teleoperators are generally not used as safety drivers – vehicles are required to be able to independently perform emergency braking and/or conduct what are known as minimal risk maneuvers.
 Rather, a remote driver serves as a backup driver, while also serving to meet the legal requirement of a human driver.